umanwizard/materialize-1/README.md

+**https://github.com/parca-dev/opentelemetry-ebpf-profiler/pull/58 needs to land before this will work**

 This is a demo of Materialize using the Custom Labels feature from Parca/Polar Signals.

 The demo fixes `mz_ore::task` to propagate labels to new tasks, and also initially sets a label